Max-sm-yc/ConvolutionGate/README.md

 The kernel itself computes the convolution between token wise channels and gates the results.
 Memory is accessed via striding, allowing a single contiguous section of memory to be used as b_gate, c_gate, and x_tilde.

 ### Findings
 The largest bottleneck for the combined kernels is memory bandwidth (particularly for the 2 matmuls).
+Nsight Compute shows memory to be more heavily utilized than compute for all matmuls and the convolution gate.
 With increased batch size / sequence size this becomes more manageable and results in the kernel becoming more performant than PyTorch eager.
 Validation was conducted via comparison with PyTorch implementation, errors fell within expected floating point bounds.
 I expect that the kernel is faster than eager implementation due to benefits of compilation and the fused convolution allowing more efficient memory movement.
 ![alt text](assets/benchmark_dashboard.png)
 *Speedups most noticeable as total tokens increase*